accessibilitywars/zaw2/content/guides/official_build_policies.md

 - apm calculation
 - rotation notes
 - updated date
-  - note: updated date should only be changed if the build is changed.
-Changing the Balance String only does NOT qualify
+  - note: updated date should only be changed when the build is notably changed.
+Changing the Balance String or updating DPS only does NOT qualify for this

 ## May Have

 - Notes to optimize builds for specific raids
 - Notes for alternate traits and weapons

-# Tips and Best practices
+# Tips:

 - use the various `{{ }}` shortcodes for proper skill/trait/gear/etc display
 - use footnotes for "aside" style notes: `[^1]` & `[^1]: foot note text`